From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

-By repeating this process a finite number of times (as most as many times as the number of $1$-handles of $\Sigma$), we obtain a surface homeomorphic to $\Sigma$ with a new stripe pattern, and whose boundary components are all labelled by some positive power of $\Phi(g)$.
+By repeating this process a finite number of times (as most as many times as the number of $1$-handles of $\Sigma$), we obtain a surface homeomorphic to $\Sigma$ with a new stripe pattern.
+Each boundary component is now labelled by a word representing some positive power of $\Phi(g)$ --- and which is therefore cyclically reduced.
+Notice for instance in Figure \ref{fig:cor-bnd-lab} that this construction has eliminated a pair of cancelling edges.

 Since boundary components are labelled by powers of $\Phi(g)=a_1b_1\cdots a_\ell b_\ell$, with $a_i\in\left\{a^{\pm1}\right\}$ and $b_i\in\left\{b^{\pm1}\right\}$, each boundary edge bounding an $a$-stripe corresponds to some $a_i$ and each boundary edge bounding a $b$-stripe corresponds to some $b_i$.
 We will remember the index $i$ as part of the stripe pattern.
 Hence, reading the successive indices of the edges along a boundary component of $\Sigma$ yields a cyclic permutation of a positive iterate of the sequence $\left(1,1,\dots,\ell,\ell\right)$.